 And how do we teach it to our girls without resorting to weird, arbitrary, legalistic rules?

-What is modesty in the Bible?
+What is Modesty in the Bible?

 Biblical modesty is a big topic.